 Thursday October 4, 2007, Day 30

 We left Finikas at 0855.
 While the forecasts called for force 6 (22-27 knots) NE we actually experienced very variable winds of 12-28 knots coming from the NE and ENE, mostly against our heading for Rhinia.
 The seas were large and irregular but not as large as they were yesterday.
 We set the mainsail to the second reef, but later we removed it and stayed with one reef.
-We were making good speed, despite the contrary wind motor-sailing but it was a wet and bumpy ride.
+We were making good speed motor-sailing despite the contrary winds but it was a wet and bumpy ride.

 In the evening we had our usual ouzo and then pasta with tomato and mushroom sauce.